WebReflection/hyperHTML/test/abstracts.md

 `hyperHTML` is a function tag for template literals.

-Its `statics` argument is a unique templateObject http://www.ecma-international.org/ecma-262/6.0/#sec-gettemplateobject
+Its unique `templateObject` argument is generated once implicitly invoked as template literal function-tag. http://www.ecma-international.org/ecma-262/6.0/#sec-gettemplateobject

 Its `context` MUST be a DOM Element.